LATEST ARTICLE

 Importance of Environmental Scanning in the Project Planning Phase

-EEducational scanning is the exercise of the discerning assessment of the surrounding conditions that can either be internal or external, and which can influence the course of the project.
-This manner of thinking lets the project managers to assess the possible threats and advantages that may face the project at its initiation phase, thus, findingroom to formulate tactics to curb threats and maximize on the advantages.
-This means by addingenvironmental scanning in the course of the project planning, it becomes easier for a project manager to make decisions and hence increase the chances of effectively carrying out the project.
+EEducational scanning is the exercise of the discerning assessment of the surrounding conditions that can either be internal or external and which can influence the course of the project.
+This manner of thinking lets the project managers assess the possible threats and advantages that may face the project at its initiation phase, thus, finding room to formulate tactics to curb threats and maximize the advantages.
+This means by adding environmental scanning in the course of the project planning, it becomes easier for a project manager to make decisions and hence increase the chances of effectively carrying out the project.

 Political Environment

 Likewise, policies and regulations of the government have to be taken into consideration when evaluating the project environment.
-This means that the changes in the status of laws, regulations or even government politics will have an impact on varying factors such as project scope, budgets and schedules.
-For instance, certain new laws regarding the environment may impose additional restrictions thereby increasing complexity and cost of a project.
+This means that the changes in the status of laws, regulations, or even government politics will have an impact on varying factors such as project scope, budgets, and schedules.
+For instance, certain new laws regarding the environment may impose additional restrictions thereby increasing the complexity and cost of a project.

 Economic Environment

-The economic environment consists of many factors that affect projects such as inflation, interest rate, and the general economic situation of the region.
+The economic environment consists of many factors that affect projects such as inflation, interest rates, and the general economic situation of the region.
 As a result of economic chaos, the prices of materials and labor may vary thus controlling the expenditure of a project becomes difficult.
-And also it is possible that due to economic recession, the volume of funding available can decrease hence causing rescheduling or cutting down of the project.
+Also, it is possible that due to economic recession, the volume of funding available can decrease hence causing rescheduling or cutting down of the project.

-For example market demand and economic cycles assist in determining project success or failure.
-For example, projects which are majorly reliant on consumer demand may find it difficult to wade through economic recessions while those in tune with the market demands and trends find opportunities.
-It is therefore pertinent to appreciate the economic context and its implications for the project while undertaking a design so as to ensure proper planning and risk management.
+For example, market demand and economic cycles assist in determining project success or failure.
+For example, projects that are majorly reliant on consumer demand may find it difficult to wade through economic recessions while those in tune with the market demands and trends find opportunities.
+It is therefore pertinent to appreciate the economic context and its implications for the project while undertaking a design to ensure proper planning and risk management.

 Social and cultural environment